-Home

-Housing and timberland

-REITs provide a variety of housing options for Americans of all ages and income levels across the country.
-From apartments and single-family home rentals, to student housing and senior living facilities, REITs provide homes for more than 1 million individuals across the U.S.
+Home Housing and timberland REITs provide a variety of housing options for Americans of all ages and income levels across the country.
+From apartments and single-family home rentals, to student housing and senior living facilities, REITs provide homes for more than a million individuals across the U.S.

-REITs own over 15 million acres of U.S. timberlands and provide much of the lumber needed for construction around the world.
+REITs own nearly 31 million acres of U.S. timberlands and provide much of the lumber needed for construction around the world.

-- Multifamily rental properties 2,600
+Multifamily rental properties3,700+

-- Manufactured home communities-1,000+
+Manufactured home communities-940

-- Student housing residences-186
+Student housing residences-285+

+Assisted living facilities-2,500+

-- Single-family rental homes-133,000+
+■ Single-family rental homes-135,000+

-- Total apartment units-1,000,000+
+■ Total apartment units-1,000,000+

-Office Business and industry

-Millions of Americans work in one of the more than 500,000 properties owned by REITs, including some of the most iconic office buildings, like the Empire State Building in New York, Embarcadero Center in San Francisco, and the Prudential Center in Boston.
+Office Business and industry Millions of Americans work in one of the more than 500,000 properties owned by REITs, including some of the most iconic office buildings, like the Empire State Building in New York, Embarcadero Center in San Francisco and the Prudential Center in Boston.
+REITs own office buildings of all shapes and sizes providing the space for employees in any industry to get the

-REITs own office buildings of all shapes and sizes, providing the space for employees in any industry to get the job done.
-Even if you work at home or on the road, REIT-owned properties (including hotels, cell towers, and data centers) are there to make it possible.
+job done.
+Even if you work at home or on the road, REIT-owned properties (including hotels, cell towers and data centers) are there to make it possible.

-- REITs own nearly 2,500 office buildings - REITs directly employed an estimated 308,000 full-time employees in 2020 - REIT-related construction activity in 2020 supported the equivalent of 1.4 million full-time jobs in 2020
+REITs own more than 3,000 office buildings

+REITs directly employed an estimated 265,000 full-time employees in 2017

+REIT-related construction activity in 2017 supported the equivalent of 488,000 full-time jobs in 2017
-Health Care Health and medical

-REITs provide the necessary medical facilities for the health care needs of everyone from newborns to seniors.
+Health care Health and medical REITs provide the necessary medical facilities for the health care needs of everyone from newborns to seniors.
 From medical facilities and offices to assisted living and additional health care facilities, health care REITs span across the U.S.

-- Medical facilities-8,200
+Medical facilities-7,300

-- Medical offices-2.400+
+■ Medical offices-2,300+

-- Assisted living facilities-2,100+
+Assisted living facilities-2,500+

-- Additional health care facilities-3,600+
+■ Additional health care facilities-2,400+

+010 Narait All rights reserved For additional information, visit TheREITWay.